aayan-99/above-the-horizon/README.md

 # Above The Horizon

-This is a simple react router bassed project to explore the primaty concepts of React like state props etc.
+This is a simple react router bassed project to explore the primaty concepts of React like state, props, react-router, etc.

 ## [Demo Link](https://above-the-horizon.vercel.app/) 🔗